MariuszJozef/CreateAndUseLibraries/README.md

 # Demo of how to write CMake installable libraries: static, shared, header-only with an auto generated `<packageName>Config.cmake` installation file.

-Various libraries (header-only, static, shared) are created by CMake, each with its own compiler standard (C++14, C++17, C++20) because each one uses specific features available in a given C++ standard.
-But the libraries do not propagate that standard requirement onto projects that link these libraries.
+Various libraries (header-only, static, shared) are created by CMake, each with its own compiler standard (C++14, C++17, C++20) because each one uses specific features available only in the a given C++ standard.
+But the libraries *do not propagate that standard requirement onto projects that link these libraries*.
 So here an executable program is made to use these libraries, and for itself it needs only to be compiled with C++11.

-The libraries are moreover packaged into an installable package with an auto generated <packageName>Config.cmake file which allows other programs (not build in this project) to easily find and link these libraries.
+The libraries are moreover packaged into an installable package with an auto generated `<packageName>Config.cmake` file which allows other programs (not build in this project) to easily find and link these libraries.

 Here is a sibling program that uses the `<packageName>Config.cmake` file to link and use the libraries provided here: [ImportAndUseLibraries](https://github.com/MariuszJozef/ImportAndUseLibraries.git).
 If this library is not preinstalled, then the sibling project will fetch this project from this repo and incorporate it into its own build.